snugel/cas-offinder/README.md

 -------

 * 1.2
   - Using atomic operation, reduced computing load on CPU.
+In our benchmark, the total computation speed increased as twice as before.
   - When lowercase sequences are given, convert them uppercase sequences before computation.
   - Corrected a bug (mixed bases were shown as lowercases letters, even they had been matched with normal bases).
   - Now supports 'Accelators', with 'a' option.